jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 Since biological adaptions and upgrades are Evolution, I've called human technological evolution Techvolution.
 This book is about inventing Techvolution.
 The new ruling philosophy empowering Main Street to solve problems with technology as smoothly in human society as other lifeforms do with adaptation and natural selection.

+<div style='position:relative; padding-bottom:calc(125.00% + 44px)'><iframe src='https://gfycat.com/ifr/CourageousFineAnchovy' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div><p></a></p>

+<a href="https://gfycat.com/ifr/CourageousFineAnchovy" target="_blank" class="button small">Reader</a>

+_In Nature, the innovators live on._

-## Taking an Uber, Learning About Collaboration
+## Taking an Uber, Learning Some More About Collaboration

 So, how do regular people solve the problems of society?
-By acting like any other lifeform, and doing what's best for yourself.
+By acting like any other lifeform, and doing what's best for themselves.

-It turns out, upgrading society is as easy as taking an Uber.
+It's not too daunting.
+In fact, upgrading society is as easy as taking an Uber.

 Have you ever use the popular pick-up app?
-If you haven't, it's a smartphone app that connects a person needing a ride, with a person willing to drive them.
-So say Julia needs a lift.
-She opens up Uber and inputs where she needs to go.
-Uber assigns Jack to pick her up.
-Julia and Jack are now connected and can see each other's history, rating, vehicle, and GPS location.
-And the best part, all the rules they need to follow are taken care of within the app experience.
+If you haven't, it's an app that connects a person needing a ride, with a person willing to drive them.
+All the steps like payment, GPS locations, ratings, and rules taken care of within the app experience.

-As Jack drives Julia, they can talk or not, it doesn't matter.
-Once there, Julia gets out.
-Uber manages the payment, and Julia and Jack rate each other and then go about their lives.

-That's an Uber ride.
-And if you've ever taken one, you've participated in mass-collaboration as an Internet Age cyborg.
+So, if you've ever taken an Uber ride, you've participated in mass-collaboration as an Internet Age cyborg.
 Seriously, think about it.
-Julia needed to get somewhere, and Jack helped her get there, and they collaborated using smartphones.
+One person needed to get somewhere, and another drove them for some money, and they solved each others problem using smartphones.

 Once upon a time in the Industrial Age, this coordination was done by many managers.
 Driver timesheets, dispatch call-centers, complaint resolution, company marketing, vehicle licensing.
 In the Internet Age, all this paperwork is handled by Uber's ([mostly open-source](https://github.com/uber)) software.
 The company Uber still has to staff managers, marketers, executives, and whatnot.
 But the proportion is far less.